 Therefore Heritage Vancouver urges that the maintenance, retention, seismic upgrading and restoration of the historic Burrard Building be included in the planning process for the future use of the existing St. Paul’s site.

-Stay tuned for more information on the future of very significant site.
+Updated will be posted on the future of very significant site.